Garth Brooks: The Library Of Congress Gershwin Prize For Popular Song

 Watch On Your Schedule:

-This episode is available to stream on demand with KPBS Passport, video streaming for members at $60 or more yearly, using your computer, smartphone, tablet, Roku, AppleTV, Amazon Fire or Chromecast.
+This episode is available to stream on demand with KPBS Passport, a benefit for members at $60 or more yearly, using your computer, smartphone, tablet, Roku, AppleTV, Amazon Fire or Chromecast.
 Learn how to activate your benefit now.